Who are medical laboratory professionals?

-Funds raised will benefit American Society for Clinical Laboratory Science’s Developing Professionals (formerly Student Forum) Forum and the Ascending Professionals Forum (formerly the New Professionals New Members Forum)
+Funds raised will benefit the ASCLS Developing Professionals Forum (formerly Student Forum) and the Ascending Professionals Forum (formerly the New Professionals New Members Forum).

-More about ASCLS Student Forum and Ascending Professionals Forum (formerly New Professionals New Members Forum):
+More about ASCLS Developing Professionals Forum and Ascending Professionals Forum:

-To engage and inform individuals new to the profession and ASCLS about the various opportunities that membership affords.
-Forum driven activities will support the needs and interests of Forum members.
+Purpose of the Developing Professionals Forum and the Ascending Professionals Forum is to engage and inform individuals new to the profession and ASCLS about the various opportunities that membership affords.
+Forum driven activities will support the needs and interests of forum members.

-The ASCLS Student Forum coordinates the involvement and interest of students of the medical laboratory profession in the Society.
+The ASCLS Developing Professionals Forum coordinates the involvement and interest of students of the medical laboratory profession in the Society.

-Travel grants for Students, New Professionals, and New Members allow those who are just now starting out in their careers to have the means to attend and participate in ASCLS National Meetings and ASCLS Legislative Symposium who otherwise might not be able to be involved.
+Travel grants for students, new professionals, and new members allow those who are just now starting out in their careers to have the means to attend and participate in ASCLS national meetings and the Laboratory Legislative Symposium who otherwise might not be able to be involved.

 Unfortunately no, ASCLS is a not-for-profit organization so we are unable to offer this.